jimniels/blog/src/client/posts/2018-04-13-short-perspective-on-hiring.md

 ---
-title: A Short Perspective on Hiring
 tags: thoughts
 ---

+# A Short Perspective on Hiring

 **Disclaimer**: by no means am I a hiring expert.
 Consider yourself disclaimed.
 I’m just a person who likes to think about interacting with other people and not paper representations of people.